-She still had her stuff in the condo we were living in so she had to return one day to get it, so we coordinated the best time for her to do that.
+She still had her stuff in the condo we were living in, so she had to return one day to get it.
+We coordinated the best time for her to do that.
 All the while, my only goal was getting her back into my life.

 Our conversations were extremely hard.
 She was moving on – she gained closure.
 But I was stuck.
 I wanted her back because I believed that having her in my life was what created my happiness and fulfillment.
 The only thing that was on my mind was what I needed to do to get her back.